cocoxu/CS7650_spring2024/about.md

 * Overall (1-5)

-Students will also give presentations on recent research in class.
+Students will also give a short presentation on recent research in class.

 ### Participation - 5%